Summer fruit nutrition

 Fortunately, these popular summer fruits are not only delicious, they're nutritious, too.

-Sweet cherries are full of vitamin C and dietary fiber, and rich in disease-fighting antioxidants.
-In fact, cherries are among the top ten fruits with the highest antioxidant scores, according to studies conducted by the US Department of Agriculture.
+Sweet cherries are full of vitamin C and dietary fiber, and rich in beneficial antioxidants.
 All that goodness for only about 90 calories per cup!
 Since cherries don't ripen after they're picked, select those that are plump, firm and shiny with green stems and no soft or brown spots.

 As for watermelon, nothing beats a crisp, juicy slice on a hot summer day.
-Besides serving as a refreshing treat, watermelon is surprisingly nutritious, contributing vitamins A and C, and potassium.
-Watermelon also contains lycopene, an antioxidant that may help decrease the risk of prostate cancer.
+Watermelon is surprisingly nutritious, contributing vitamins A and C, and potassium.
+It also contains lycopene, a beneficial antioxidant that contributes to watermelon's red hue.